CASP-Systems-BU/Gadget/src/README.md

 ### operator
 The operator folder contains four main drivers that perform Gadget vertical and horizontal partitioning.
--`oneStreamContinuousOperator.h` is a driver for continuous operators (e.g., continuous aggregators) that horizontally partitions the input stream.
+- `oneStreamContinuousOperator.h` is a driver for continuous operators (e.g., continuous aggregators) that horizontally partitions the input stream.
--`oneStreamWindowOperator.h` horizontally and vertically partition the input stream for window operators (e.g., tumbling and sliding windows).
+- `oneStreamWindowOperator.h` horizontally and vertically partition the input stream for window operators (e.g., tumbling and sliding windows).
--`twoStreamContinuousOperator.h`   horizontally partitions two-input streams.
+- `twoStreamContinuousOperator.h`   horizontally partitions two-input streams.
--`twoStreamWindowOperator.h` horizontally and vertically partition two-input streams (e.g., join operators).
+- `twoStreamWindowOperator.h` horizontally and vertically partition two-input streams (e.g., join operators).
 ### statemachine
 This folder contains current state machines in Gadget.
 A state machine's goal is to generate a sequence of state accesses needed to process each event.
 For example, in an incremental tumbling window operator, two operations are needed to process each event: `get` and `put`.